jochshen/cse15l-lab-reports/Week3Lab.md

 # Week 3 Lab

- **```grep``` Grep searches for pattern within a file or can search for a pattern within file names in a directory.
+ **```grep``` searches for pattern within a file or can search for a pattern within file names in a directory.
 It's useful when you want to search for a specific word or exact pattern, rather than a partial match**

 1. ```grep -w ``` : searches for the whole word in the file